-- Conducting an energy audit is a great way to increase energy efficiency in your home.
+Conducting an energy audit is a great way to increase energy efficiency in your home.
 An audit will help identify areas that could be causing energy loss and provide actionable steps you can take to increase efficiency.
-You may qualify for a free energy assessment on your home through MidAmerican Energy that includes heating and cooling systems, water heating equipment and building construction and tightness.
-You can also perform your own energy audit at home.
-Performing an energy audit and then taking the steps to increase efficiency in your home could save you up to 30 percent on utility bills.
+MidAmerican Energy has a free online tool called HomeCheckⓇ Online.
+This energy assessment tool analyzes the effects of your home energy use based on your lifestyle and habits.
+It also shares personalized tips to reduce energy use.

 If you can’t remember the last time you changed your furnace filter, go change it.
 A clean filter is imperative to an efficiently functioning heating and cooling system.
 Normal dust build-up can reduce airflow by 1 percent per week, causing your system to work harder and use more energy.

-- Did you know that heating your home accounts for 45 percent of your monthly energy bill?
+Did you know that heating your home accounts for 45 percent of your monthly energy bill?
 As the temperatures drop, fight the temptation to turn up the heat in your home.
 The recommended temperature setting during the winter is 68 to 72 degrees.
 For every 1 degree colder, you can save up to 1 percent on heating costs.

-- It’s important to have your local HVAC professional perform preventative maintenance at least once a year to maintain your system.
+It’s important to have your local HVAC professional perform preventative maintenance at least once a year to maintain your system.
 Routine maintenance increases the life of the system, improves energy efficiency and indoor air quality.